isolin/mitsuba2lxd/README.md

 ```sh
 lxc exec <container-name> -- sudo --login --user ubuntu mitsuba Shared/scene.xml -o Shared/scene.exr
 ```

+## Troubleshooting
+* Various issues can occur during the installation.
+For example the container will be for sure get into a bad condition if internet connection drops during the setup process.
+* If you didn't notice any errors during the installation, you can still encounter minor problems.
+Here are a few general suggestions:
+1. Maybe the LXD just didn't start the container after the host rebooted.
+Check with `lxc list` if the container is running.
+If not, `lxc start <container-name>` does the job.
+LXD has a great and powerful CLI.
+Do not be afraid to dig deeper.
+2. Did you replace your GPU recently or upgraded the driver at the host?
+If yes, the easiest solution is to run the script again and create a new container.
+Make sure to move any files you want to keep to the shared folder before you choose to overwrite the old container.

 ## Acknowledgments
 Mitsuba2 was created by Wenzel Jakob.
 Significant features and/or improvements to the code were contributed by Merlin Nimier-David, Guillaume Loubet, Sébastien Speierer, Delio Vicini, and Tizian Zeltner.
 Great job, thank you very much for you efforts!